Expository Text Generation: Imitate, Retrieve, Paraphrase: Introduction

 \section{Introduction}

-Expository writing is intended to inform a reader about a topic in a clear and logical manner \cite{weaver1991expository}.
-Such writing is highly prevalent online, appearing in various forms such as university descriptions, medical information, and Wikipedia articles.
-Despite its importance, writing expository text is a difficult task, as it requires the author to carefully plan content for the document, synthesize information from multiple sources, and rephrase the information so the document flows smoothly \cite{thomas1987analysis, davis1989improving, santos2015developing}.
+Expository writing intends to inform a reader about a topic in a clear and logical manner \cite{weaver1991expository}.
+Such text is highly prevalent online, appearing in various forms such as university descriptions, medical information, and Wikipedia articles.
+Despite its importance, writing expository text is a difficult task, requiring the author to carefully plan content for the text, obtain facts from multiple sources, and rephrase the facts so the text flows smoothly \cite{thomas1987analysis, davis1989improving, santos2015developing}.
 Although it requires effort, expository writing is vital for making complex information accessible to readers.

-To ease these burdens, we propose a new task called \emph{expository text generation}.
-As shown in Figure \ref{fig:expository}, this task uses a title or topic (e.g. college name) to generate an expository document (e.g. college description).
-To produce this document, there are two necessary steps: 1) searching a large knowledge source, which may be the web or a provided factual corpus, for facts on the topic of interest; and 2) faithfully synthesizing and paraphrasing said information into a structured, readable document.
+To ease these burdens, we propose the task of \emph{expository text generation}.
+As seen in Figure~\ref{fig:expository}, the task uses an input title or topic (e.g. college name) and a knowledge source of topic-related factual sentences to create a multi-sentence expository text output (e.g. college description).
+The goal of expository text generation is to provide readers with \emph{accurate} and \emph{organized} information for the topic.

-We position expository text generation as a knowledge intensive text generation task with two properties. \textbf{First}, expository texts are organized and phrased similarly, as shown by the gold college descriptions in Figure~\ref{fig:expository}, which discuss the institutions' founding, enrollment, location, and campus size, in that order.
-This is a key difference from summarization.
-Typical summarization tasks prioritize \emph{condensing salient information} and thus, the style of the output should match the style of the \textbf{input text} \cite{zhong-etal-2020-extractive}.
-In expository text generation, we are primarily focused on \emph{generating factual text in a consistent style}, where this style is learned from examples of \textbf{output documents}, and may not be reflected in the input knowledge source.
-This makes our proposed task more similar to data-to-text generation \cite{data-to-text}, but we seek to generate natural language text from a large, unstructured factual source, rather than structured data as in data-to-text generation.

-\textbf{Second}, expository text generation provides a generic document title as the only search query to obtain information for the output.
-This is a key difference from other query-based tasks such as long-form question answering (LFQA) \cite{fan-etal-2019-eli5}, which provide fine-grained search queries as inputs (e.g. ``How do Jellyfish function without brains or nervous systems?'').
-In LFQA, these queries are sufficient to retrieve the information for answering the question.
-However, in expository text generation, the document title alone is insufficient to retrieve facts for the output, especially when nuanced information is required (e.g. university ranking).
-Hence, effective expository text generation models must perform additional reasoning and planning to create fine-grained search queries, as demonstrated by our ablation studies (\cref{sec:ablation}).